 We will be peppered with news about the leadership race.
 Expect candidates to be throwing all kinds of ammunition at each other.
 Nigel Farage has been on the receiving end of a milkshake already, but the contest hasn’t warmed up properly yet.
 By next time we will know the two short-listed candidates.
 Can it possibly be the big two of Boris Johnson and his nemesis Michael Gove, who so famously stabbed him in the back in the 2016 contest?
 In the meantime, how will industry react as the vacuum of leadership continues?
 Can the UK economy hold up?
 How will the Index react?

 Due to holidays the Brexometer is a day or two earlier than usual this month.
 As a result the sentiment score for the UK Services sector is not yet available.
 The Index will be featuring a historical adjustment next month, if that score has moved during May.

 This year we have set up a competition open to everyone, to predict each month’s score.
 May’s winner is Daniel Page, who came closest.
 He has won the special prize, a Brexometer tenner with the serial number starting AA, one of the first new plastic ten pound notes ever printed.
-See image below.
 Next month would you like to join in?
 The Index could be heading anywhere, so it will be an open field.
 There is another Brexometer tenner to win, together with a framed certificate to show off your awesome punditry to your colleagues and friends.
-Just reply to this email with your own prediction (a score out of ten to two decimal places), and a special keepsake could be yours… or you could just spend it!
+Just email your own prediction (a score out of ten to two decimal places), and this special keepsake could be yours… or you could just spend it!